Whatcom Community College

 Welcome to Running Start

-Watch the following videos to find out if Running Start is right for you.
+Watch the following video to find out if Running Start is right for you.

 About Running Start